The new PCC Member Benefit Program

 Ownership: Share in the co-op’s success and have a voice in its future.

 Annual Dividend—Starting Jan.
-1, 2020, PCC members may earn a 2% annual dividend on purchases made at PCC, whether in-store or online, at full price or on sale.
+1, 2020, PCC members may earn an annual dividend, which could be up to 2%, depending on co-op profits.
 A dividend is your share of the co-op’s annual profits that may be paid out to you as a store credit after the end of each year.
 With this change, members will need to identify themselves at the register each time they shop.
 To speed this process, please ensure your phone number is up to date by visiting this link.

 Democratic Participation—Member ownership is one of the things that sets PCC apart from other grocers in our region.
 Members help guide our future by electing members to the PCC Board of Trustees and have the opportunity to meet with trustees through quarterly meet-and-greets at PCC stores.
 We will continue to promote this unique benefit through the new program.